zimmertr/Kubernetes-Manifests/Radarr/README.md

 **Problems:**

     1) Scaling this up to more than one pod causes issues.
-Could probably get working with some work.

 **Deletion:**